<img src="https://secure.leadforensics.com/133892.png" alt="" style="display:none;">

 A 360-degree view of the customer means that you collect all of your customer’s data in a single place.
 This is usually stored in a CRM system or a CDP (Customer Data Platform), where you save interactions in a single digital customer profile.
 A customer profile that you use to achieve the advantages mentioned above.

-• Carry out an inventory of where you store customer data – both historical and real-time data.
-It’s probably spread over several systems and departments.
+- Carry out an inventory of where you store customer data – both historical and real-time data.
+They may be spread over several systems and departments.

-• Identify and expand your opportunities for improving your customer experience in the customer portal.
-The quality of the information will get better and more relevant over time and will thus provide a better basis for reports, personalisation and customer segmentation.
+- Identify and expand your opportunities for improving your customer experience in the customer portal.
+The quality of the information will get better and more relevant over time and will thus provide a better basis for reports, personalization and customer segmentation.

 Is it easy?
 No, it’s not, but it is a necessary step to getting to grips with your customer experience and beginning the transition.